yu4u/noise2noise/README.md

 This is an unofficial and partial Keras implementation of "Noise2Noise: Learning Image Restoration without Clean Data" [1].

-There are several things different from the original paper (but not a fatal problem to confirm the noise2noise training framework):
+There are several things different from the original paper (but not a fatal problem to see how the noise2noise training framework works):
 - Training dataset (orignal: ImageNet, this repository: [2])
 - Model (original: RED30 [3], this repository: SRResNet [4] or UNet [5])